ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 y = tf.placeholder(tf.float32, shape=[None, 2],name='y_Labeled')
 ~~~

 Then we create a loss function.
 A loss function is basically a measure of how off the network is in its guesses.
 This means the smaller the output of this function, the more accurate our network becomes.
 So, naturally, if we minimize this function we will have effectively *trained* the network.
 This is deep learning in a nutshell.
-Here we use [Cross Entropy](https://en.wikipedia.org/wiki/Cross_entropy), as it works nicely with the softmax layer we have at the end.
+Here we use **[Cross Entropy](https://en.wikipedia.org/wiki/Cross_entropy)**, as it works nicely with the softmax layer we have at the end.

 ~~~ python
 #Loss Function (cross entropy between y and y_hat)